Replacing or Refurbishing an Existing Flat Roof For

 In other words, a small sign could point to a serious risk.

-So you should get in touch with us straight away – if:
+So you should get in touch with us straight away – if you have any of the following tell tale signs:

 …Water is leaking through the ceiling.